alazaroc/blog-web-code/_posts/2024-10-11-understanding-the-aws-well-architected-framework-why-it-s-essential-for-every-cloud-professional.md

 ---

-## 3. Who Should Focus on What and How?
-Aligning the Pillars with Your Role
+## 4. Who Should Focus on What?
+Aligning AWS Pillars with Your Role

-The AWS Well-Architected Framework applies to everyone involved in cloud systems, whether you're designing, managing, or optimizing them.
+The AWS Well-Architected Framework `applies to everyone involved in cloud systems`, whether you're designing, managing, or optimizing them.
 Each role has specific pillars that are most important to their daily responsibilities.

 Here’s a breakdown of how different roles can align with the AWS Well-Architected Pillars, with practical examples and simplified role collaborations:

-### 3.1.
+### 4.1.
 Development Teams

 - **Pillars**:
   - **Operational Excellence**: Continuously improve code quality and deployment processes.